 The economic recession gripping the nation adversely affected the Commonwealth's revenue receipts during fiscal year 2009.
-General Fund revenue collections declined 8.6 percent on a year-over-year basis during fiscal year 2009 with final collections \$3,254.6 million or 11.3 percent below estimate.
+General Fund revenue collections declined 8.6 percent on a year-over-year basis during fiscal year 2009 with final collections \$3,254.6 million or 11.3 percent below the enacted budgetary estimate.

 In response to declining revenue collections in fiscal year 2009, the Commonwealth implemented a number of steps to reduce expenditures during fiscal year 2009.
 First, the Commonwealth implemented three rounds of budget cuts or "freezes," which reduced the ability of agencies to spend funds appropriated during fiscal year 2009.
 Total budget cuts of \$505 million, or approximately 4.25 percent, were implemented during fiscal year 2009 in agencies under the Governor's jurisdiction.
 Additionally, the Commonwealth implemented a general hiring freeze to reduce costs, it restricted out-of-state travel, it banned the purchase of new and replacement vehicles and reduced the size of the state fleet by 1,000 vehicles.
 Fiscal year 2009 and 2010 salaries for management and non-union employees were frozen at current levels.
-A total of \$634.2 million in appropriations were lapsed in fiscal year 2009.
-As result of Commonwealth financial operations during the fiscal year, the preliminary unappropriated surplus balance decreased to -\$2,742.6 million, including the beginning balance from the prior year of operations.
+A total of \$634.2 million in appropriations were lapsed during fiscal year 2009.
+As result of Commonwealth financial operations during fiscal year 2009, the preliminary unappropriated surplus balance decreased to -\$2,742.6 million, including the application of the beginning balance from prior years operations.
 See "Fiscal Year 2009 Financial Results."